subhronilsaha/hacktoberfest-repo/README.md

 ### What is Hacktoberfest?

 Hacktoberfest is basically a celebration of open-source and its community sponsored by DigitalOcean that happens every October.
 People are encouraged to submit pull requests and make more open source contributions.
 You need to make 4 successful pull requests within 31st October to be eligible to win a Hacktoberfest tee.
 (Only for the first 70,000 participants worldwide).
-For more details check this: https://hacktoberfest.digitalocean.com
+Register here: https://hacktoberfest.digitalocean.com

 ### How to Contribute?